Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Different businesses need different types of supply chain visualization.
 Manufacturing companies might focus on raw material flows.
 Retail businesses track product movement from warehouses to stores.

 Service companies map their supplier networks too.
 A restaurant chain maps food suppliers, equipment vendors, and cleaning services.
 Each type of business has unique supply chain visualization needs.
+But which type fits your business best?

 The Chartered Institute of buying.
 Supply found that 73% of companies use some form of visual supply chain mapping in 2024.
 This shows how common these tools have become across industries.